marionwalton/media-and-society/index.md

 The chapters are designed as a short, readable overview of the ideas we explore in the course.

+The pocket textbook is available as a
+- Website
+- Downloadable pdf (see Amthuba)

 Find out more about a <button popovertarget="pocket">Pocket textbook</button>.

 <div popover id="pocket">